 Rolling snack and drink through the morning or group cooking and snack time

-We regularly take short walks in the local area visiting Moorland Road Shops and local playgrounds .
+We regularly take short walks in the local area visiting The Linear Path, Moorland Road Shops and local playgrounds .
 This is a really popular activity with both children and parents and we incorporate it where we can within our daily structure.

 On Mondays and Thursdays we offer a lunch club where children bring in a packed lunch.
-This is a great way of encouraging children to eat well.
+This is a great way of encouraging children to eat well together and to build friendships, while developing language.
 On these days our timetable will vary with additional activities on offer after lunch.

 At Stepping Stones, all the children are supported in developing their potential at their own pace.
 Our Key Person system enables us to ensure a planned curriculum tailored to the needs of each child.
 By planning appropriate play activities we follow the Early Years Foundation Stage this prepares the children to progress with confidence through to the end of reception year at school.

 The Early Years Foundation Stage is organised into three fundamental Prime areas:

 - Personal, Social and Emotional Development

 - Physical Development